-Professor Pookong Kee, Director of the Asia Institute, is the chief investigator.
+Professor Pookong Kee is the chief investigator.
 Also involved are Associate Professor Nana Oishi of the Japanese Studies programme, Associate Professor Gao Jia, Assistant Dean (China) of the Faculty of Arts, and three part-time research assistants.

 There is a clear need to better understand how Australians of Asian background can and have contributed to a wide range of public issues, especially relations between Australia and Asia.
 Prof. Kee has been interested in pursuing this project for some time, but funding had been a barrier.
 The University's Believe campaign helped overcome this.

 Mr Jason Yeap OAM, a member of the Believe campaign board, is a Malaysian-born lawyer and entrepreneur who was also concerned about the lack of visibility of Asian-Australians in public life.
 Funding commenced in December 2013 with his donation of $250,000, which will support a five-year programme of research.
 Professor Kee is planning applications for additional funding, especially to engage researchers in Canada, New Zealand, and the United States to understand Asian communities throughout the Pacific Rim.

 The current research programme involves multiple projects.
 A second stream looks at the demography of Australians of Asian ancestry.
 "In time," says Professor Kee, "there will be a volume that provides a factual account of this growing and diversifying segment of Australian society."